Litreily/capturer/README.md

 # What's Capturer

-A capture tool used to capture pictures from web like Sina, LOFTER and huaban.
+A capture tool used to capture pictures from web like Sina, LOFTER, huaban and so on.

 > **If you have any suggestions or awesome websites of pictures want to capture, please let me know!!!**